 Creating a Comfortable Sleep Environment

 A comfortable sleep environment is crucial for good sleep.
 Ensure the room is cool, quiet, and dark.
 Use comfortable bedding and appropriate sleepwear.
 Think about how cozy you feel in your favorite pajamas; the same comfort can help your child drift off to sleep.
 Consider using a nightlight if your child is afraid of the dark, but make sure it’s dim enough not to interfere with sleep.
 Additionally, maintaining a clean and clutter-free environment can make the bedroom a more relaxing and inviting space.
+Here are a few tips on how to properly baby-proof your home.

 Make Bedrooms Good for Sleeping